 Once a year, Katie's Krops hosts a grant cycle for youth, ages 9 to 16, to win a grant to start a Katie's Krops vegetable garden in their community, where the whole harvest is donated to people in need.

-Grant cycles generally open in late December or early January and close in early March.
+Grant cycles generally open in early January and close in late February.
 This timeframe is the only time of the year that funding is provided for Katie's Krops gardens.

 A child, or a group of children, can apply as long as they fall within the age range of 9 to 16 and live in the United States.